scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Broadcast telemetry at regular intervals to the base station to enable stakeholders manning the base station to monitor the flight in real-time
-- Readings are stored into the on-board SD card to enable project stakeholders to analyse the performance of the rocket throughout the entire flight, after the flight.
+- Store readings into the on-board SD card to enable project stakeholders to analyze the performance of the rocket throughout the entire flight.
-- All logged data (logged to base station and the SD card) must be in a readable format
+- Log all data on the base station in a readable format
-- Logging rate should be at a sufficient to enable stakeholders to monitor the flight easily
+- Log data at a sufficient resolution and sampling rate so that users are able to identify, any potential sources of issues.

 ##### Usability: Recoverability

-The rocket should be in a stable physical form at the end of the flight.
-This can be achieved by doing the following:

-- A parachute system is deployed after a specific amount time provided by the user by means of software
+The rocket needs to remain in working condition post-flight.
-- Alternatively, the parachute system is deployed when an onboard barometer detects a decrease in air pressure
+This is largely achieved through the use of a parachute system which is deployed once the barometer detects an increase in air pressure.
+The user can also specify a timer which will automatically deploy the parachute in the event the barometer system fails.

 ##### Usability: Post-Flight Diagnostics/Analysis